dimitrijrs/ks-evaluator/README.md

 # ks-evaluator
 2-sample Kolmogorov-Smirnov distance calculator for evaluating binary classification model predictions.

+## Changelog

+#### 2020-03-12
+Changed the constructor so that the same evaluator can be used to evaluate multiple datasets without having to instantiate another evaluator object.

+#### 2020-03-11
+First version of the script.

 ## What is this?
 This script computes the [Kolmogorov-Smirnov distance](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test#Two-sample_Kolmogorov%E2%80%93Smirnov_test) between two empirical distributions.
 In this case, the empirical distributions are the distributions of the probability of being in the positive class (usually denoted class `1`) between samples that are actually in the positive class and samples that are actually in the negative class.